webflorist/formfactory/README.md

 ### Basics

-A HTML-element for a Form (e.g. an input-field) is generated using the corresponding method of the `Form-`facade.
+A HTML-tag for a Form (e.g. an input-field) is generated using the corresponding method of the `Form-`facade.
 This method may require one or more parameters for setting mandatory information (mostly the "name" attribute in case of fields).
 Furthermore, you can manipulate the generated output by "chaining" further methods (e.g. to set attributes).
 The final HTML-string is generated using the `generate()`-method.
 But since the `Tag`-class of the HtmlBuilder-package includes a magic `__toString()`-method doing exactly that, you can omit the `generate()`-method when using the Form-facade in a blade-template.

 #### A minimal example to create a tag
 Here is a very basic example for the generation of a text-input from within a laravel-blade-template: